Procedure: Student academic integrity

 - clearly define, in writing, permissible or expected collaboration on any assessment item.
 For example, if group work is part of the course, students are informed of specific guidelines for cooperative projects or assessment items.

-- For thesis (coursework) and thesis (HDR), supervisors and supervisory panels provide clear expectations and discipline specific standards from the commencement of the thesis and/or program.
+- For thesis (coursework) and thesis (HDR), supervisors and supervisory panels provide clear expectations and discipline specific standards in relation to academic integrity from the commencement of the thesis and/or program.

 - Course conveners and supervisors clearly define, in writing, any allowable assistance with assessment items or theses, including proofreading and editing.
 Theses (HDR), must comply with the Guideline: Higher Degree by Research: Editing of Theses.